MyeongJaeKim/hybris/README.md

 #### Customization

 AspectJ Weaver will try to intercept default class loader.
-And re-weaving will be occured automatically this can stop the JVM for a while.
+Reweaving will be occurred automatically, this will stop your JVM for a while.
-So you have to exclude files other than ConfigIntf, please check aop.xml in Manafest folder.
+You have to exclude files other than ConfigIntf, please check aop.xml in Manifest folder.